daniel-bejamas/minimal-starters/dynamoDB/README.md

 2. Replace `service-name` and `profile-name` in package.json and serverless.yml,
 3. Replace `tableName` and `region` in serverless.yml
 4. `sls config credentials --provider aws --key <KEY> --secret <SECRET> --profile <profile-name>`
-5. Modify db.js, remember about `tableName` and `KEY`
+5. Modify db.js, remember about `tableName` and `ID`
-6. Update `iamRoleStatements` in serverless.yml if other permissions are needed
+6. Update `iamRoleStatements` in serverless.yml if other permissions are needed (e.g. deleting an item from the table)

 Development:
 `npm run dev`